1-loop Color structures and sunny diagrams: Sunny diagrams

-A comment on self duality under Young conjugation.
-By Young conjugation we mean the interchange of rows and columns in the Young diagrams, or equivalently tensoring the representation with the sign representation of $S_n$.
-We observe that for $n=5,9$ not only is $TCS_n$ self-dual \cite{color} but so is $\delta LCS_n$ (and hence also $LCS_n$).
+In \cite{color} we noticed that for some $n$, $TCS_n$ is self-dual under Young conjugation.
+By Young conjugation we mean the interchange of rows and columns in the Young diagrams of the irrep components, or equivalently tensoring the representation with the sign representation of $S_n$.
+We now observe that for $n=5,9$ not only is $TCS_n$ self-dual \cite{color} but so is $\delta LCS_n$ (and hence also $LCS_n$).
+This may hint at a pattern where for some $n$ the color structures are self-dual.
+The significance of this observation is not clear at present.